johnkerl/miller/docs/src/index.md

 In the following you can see how CSV, TSV, tabular, JSON, and other **file formats** share a common theme which is **lists of key-value-pairs**.
 Miller embraces this common theme.

 ![coverart/cover-combined.png](coverart/cover-combined.png)

+**The big picture:** Even well into the 21st century, our world is full of text-formatted data like CSV.
+Google _CSV memes_, for example.
+We need tooling to _thrive in this world_, nimbly manipulating data which is in CSVs.
+And we need tooling to _move beyond CSV_, to be able to pull data out and into other storage and processing systems.
+Miller is designed for both these goals.